ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 a preference to allow Search usage enables the presentation of links and titles in what is considered “traditional” search results.

-Like the AI Output category of use,
-Search includes whatever model training is necessary to produce the models that are used in the generation of these outputs.

-The use of assets for Search is a proper subset of AI Output usage.

 ## Vocabulary Extensions {#vocab-extension}